Well-Architected Framework

 }

 Other cloud providers, such as Google Cloud Platform and Microsoft Azure, offer similar lifecycle management features for their storage services.
-You can use Terraform to manage lifecycle policies across multiple cloud providers, ensuring consistent data management practices regardless of where your data resides.
+Terraform manages lifecycle policies consistently across all three providers, applying the same retention and tiering rules no matter where your data lives.

 HashiCorp resources